What is a Continuing Healthcare Retrospective Review?

 The period that can be considered is after 1 April 2012, as the opportunity to claim for period before that date has now passed.

-Requests for a retrospective (PUPoC) review should be sent to;
+Requests for a retrospective (PUPoC) review should be made to;

 The Retrospective Review Process